 In fact, you might be thinking…

-Well, yes.
 There are countless studies pointing to the benefits of coffee.
-From lowering people’s chances of cancer, stroke and diabetes, to even helping to ward off the risk of Parkinson’s.
+From lowering people’s chances of cancer, stroke and diabetes, to even helping to ward off the risk of Parkinson’s1.

-Plus the antioxidants and polyphenols found in coffee work wonders – leaving many studies to conclude coffee helps extend your longevity, outright.
+Plus the antioxidants and polyphenols found in coffee work wonders2 – leaving many studies to conclude that coffee helps extend your longevity, outright.

-…You can find those benefits from drinking Yerba mate or green tea, or better yet, green shakes (think kale, broccoli, avocado, cucumber etc!).
+…you can get those benefits from drinking Yerba mate3 or green tea4, or better yet, green shakes (think kale, broccoli, avocado, cucumber etc!).

-More importantly, coffee is actually bad for you if you’re gut is in poor health.
-Ie the net health result for people with leaky gut is negative.
+More importantly, coffee is actually bad for you if your gut is in poor health.
+In other words, the net health result for people with leaky gut is negative.